 What are the biggest challenges for IoT adoption?

 Rapid advances in both technology and the complexity of cyber attacks have meant that the risk of security breaches has never been higher.
-More than ever, there is an emphasis on software developers to create the most secure applications possible to defend against this threat as IoT devices are often seen as easy targets by hackers.
+There is an increased responsibility for software developers to create the most secure applications possible to defend against this threat as IoT devices are often seen as easy targets by hackers.

 What are the biggest opportunities for IoT adoption?

 - Enablement Platforms and Cloud Computing Opportunities

 Learn more about these opportunities below.

 The IoT application possibilities for business are endless.
 Many business models are based on operating with small margins, meaning that achieving efficiencies and implementing automation in operations are critical and can result in significantly improved profit figures.